-With thousands of fans packing themselves into a giant stadium every year, it’s no wonder that sustainability is at the forefront of everyone’s mind.
-But believe it or not, the Super Bowl is more sustainable than most realize.
+With thousands of fans packing themselves into a giant stadium every year, it can be hard to imagine how the Super Bowl is sustainable.

 Environmental Impact of Sporting Events as a Whole

 Studies show millions of Americans tune into football games, whether they’re viewing casually or are major fans.
 Specifically, in 2020, the television viewership of a regular-season NFL game was about 14.9 million.

 With a massive audience, organizations need to pay close attention to the environmental impact of these sporting events.
 And big-time sports leagues like the NFL and the MBA can have a major influence on the people watching.